krunalbadlani/IS21MTECH14008-PD-workshop/README.md

 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images4/our%20saved%20cell%20in%20vsdstdcell.png)

 3. We now write the lef file of our inverter and send it to our folder and see whats inside it and also sending it to src of the picorv32a folder to later merge it to the lef of the design:

 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images4/writing%20lef%20for%20vsdinv.png)
 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images4/seeing%20the%20new%20lef%20in%20vsd%20std%20cell.png)
 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images4/inside%20lef%20file%20of%20vsdinv.png)
 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images4/copyinglef%20to%20src%20of%20picorv32a.png)

-4. We transfer the lib files of the inverter to the src of the design.
+4. We transfer the lib files of the inverter to the src of the design:

 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images4/copying%20these%20libs%20to%20src.png)

-5. We find some errors in preparing the design after adding the inverter.
+5. We find some errors in preparing the design after adding the inverter:

 ![o]( https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images4/errors%20in%20preping%20design%20after%20including%20std%20cell.png)

 So we change the config file like this:

 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images4/changes%20to%20the%20config_tcl%20file%20to%20include%20our%20vsdiat.png)